 - 1971-01-12 US Federal grand jury indicts Rev Philip Berrigan & 5 others, including a nun & 2 priests, on charges of plotting to kidnap Henry Kissinger

 - 1971-07-09 Henry Kissinger visits the People's Republic of China to negotiate a detente between the US and China

 - 1972-10-26 Henry Kissinger declares "Peace is at hand" in Vietnam

 - 1973-02-17 US National Security Adviser Henry Kissinger meets Chinese leader Mao Zedong, where the latter jokingly offers to send 10 million Chinese women to the United States

-- 1973-09-22 Henry Kissinger succeeds William Rogers as US Secretary of State
+- 1973-09-22 Henry Kissinger sworn in as America's 1st Jewish Secretary of State, succeeds William Rogers

 - 1973-10-16 Henry Kissinger and Le Duc Tho controversially awarded the Nobel Peace Prize for negotiating a ceasefire in Vietnam that later failed

 - 1974-02-11 Henry Kissinger unveils Nixon Administration's seven-point "Project Independence" plan to make the U.S. energy independent

 - 1975-01-13 Henry Kissinger hints at military action against oil countries in case of "actual strangulation of the industrialized world" in the wake of oil shock